ongxeno/StarButtonBox-Host/README.md

 # StarButtonBox PC Server

+[Archieved Repository] I've decide to merge the server repository into Android application repository.
+You can see more at https://github.com/ongxeno/StarButtonBox-Android/tree/main/server

 This Python application is the server-side component of the StarButtonBox system.
 It runs on a Windows PC, listens for commands from the StarButtonBox Android application, and simulates keyboard/mouse inputs to control games, primarily designed for Star Citizen.

 The server features a graphical user interface (GUI) for configuration and status monitoring.